 Reduce operational and cost overhead through a simplified workflow

-With the addition of AWS Lambda Logs API (in preview), you no longer need to maintain and pay for an additional AWS Lambda function for sending Lambda logs collected via CloudWatch to Sumo Logic.
+With the addition of AWS Lambda Logs API, you no longer need to maintain and pay for an additional AWS Lambda function for sending Lambda logs collected via CloudWatch to Sumo Logic.
 AWS’s new Lambda Logs API allows extensions to subscribe to function logs generated by Lambda functions allowing Sumo Logic to create an extension which uses this new API.
 This new integration can also help you forgo paying for CloudWatch storage.

 Speeding up log ingestion and automatic failover